 The audit fee for the external audit has been considered and approved taking into consideration such factors as the timing of the audit, the extent of the work required and the scope.
 The external auditor provided non-audit services to the company until March 2021 in the form of PAYE and Income Tax submissions to SARS on the company's behalf, as approved by the Audit Committee.
-These services terminated on 31 March 2021, which did not negatively impact on the independence of the external auditor.
+These services did not negatively impact on the independence of the external auditor.